wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

       # cat /var/ossec/logs/ossec.log | grep -i -E "error|warn"

-You can also open a new thread in Wazuh `Google mailing list <https://groups.google.com/group/wazuh>`_, Wazuh `Slack channel <//https://wazuh.com/community/join-us-on-slack/>`_, or a new issue in Wazuh `GitHub repository <https://github.com/wazuh/wazuh-kibana-app/issues>`_, providing as much as possible information about the issue.
+Our community channels are always available to open a new thread in Wazuh `Google mailing list <https://groups.google.com/group/wazuh>`_, Wazuh `Slack channel <//https://wazuh.com/community/join-us-on-slack/>`_, or a new issue in Wazuh `GitHub repository <https://github.com/wazuh/wazuh-kibana-app/issues>`_, providing as much information as possible about the issue.
 We are always there to help.